 With rented residential accommodation it is the Landlord's responsibility to ensure that the electrical installation and appliances provided by the landlord are safe when the tenancy begins and are in proper working order throughout the tenancy.
 At the start of the tenancy and throughout both must be free of risk of injury to tenants and residents.
-The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 came into force on 1st June 2020 and require landlords to ensure that electrical safety standards are met and electrical installations are inspected and tested before the tenancy commences and at intervals of no more than five years (or the period recommended in the most recent report if less than five years).
-A copy of the results must be given to the tenant.
-A copy must also be given to prospective tenants on request, within 28 days of a request, and to the local housing authority if requested within 7 days of the request.
+The local authority can take action to enforce electrical safety in residential accommodation under the Housing Health and Safety Rating System (HHSRS).